 Task 2: rOCCI framework changes

-Members of the team identified changes that were required to harmonise authentication and authorisation mechanisms across all available OCCI implementations, implemented said changes and deployed updated version of all rOCCI cmponents within the EGI Federated Cloud Task environment.
+Members of the team identified changes that were required to harmonise authentication and authorisation mechanisms across all available OCCI implementations, implemented said changes and deployed updated version of all rOCCI components within the EGI Federated Cloud Task environment.
 The previously monolithic rOCCI framework has been split into three easily maintainable components named rOCCI-core, rOCCI-api and rOCCI-cli in preparation for the re-design of rOCCI-server.
 All components are available as open source from the EGI-FCTF organization on GitHub.
 Aside from cosmetic changes, the rOCCI framework went through a series of major rewrites and extensions, adding features explicitly requested by members of the EGI Federated Cloud, most notably:

 Contextualization support